IBM/kafka-quickstart-workshop/part1/event-streams.md

 2) Bootstrap Servers

 In your credentials, take note of the `kafka_brokers_sasl` field, these are the bootstrap servers that are used to connect to the cluster.
-All commands will require the these values to be passed in the CSV format.
+Most commands will require these values to be passed in the CSV format.

 Set an environment variable, `BOOTSTRAP_SERVERS`, listing all your brokers.
 For example, for:
 ```json